Makr91/zoneweaver-api/README.md

 1.  **Setup**: Follow the detailed instructions in the [Installation Guide](https://zoneweaver-api.startcloud.com/docs/guides/production-installation/) to get your environment ready.
 2.  **Bootstrap**: Generate your first API key using the secure bootstrap endpoint.
 3.  **Configure**: Customize your server settings in `config/config.yaml`.
-4.  **Connect**: Integrate with the ZoneWeaver frontend or start using the API directly.
+4.  **Connect**: Integrate with the Zoneweaverfrontend or start using the API directly.

 ## Documentation